Is Filing Bankruptcy Bad or Good?

 Our Lewisville bankruptcy lawyers find that negative associations of bankruptcy are far outweighed by the relief a bankruptcy case will provide.
 We can help achieve a discharge of your debt to help you move forward.

 Bankruptcy law is predictable.
 After meeting with you and getting all your financial information, Lewisville bankruptcy attorney David Shuster can assure you of the likelihood of discharging your debt.
 Debt discharge means that a federal court order is sent to all your creditors, preventing them from ever contacting you or attempting to collect the debt.
-Our law firm has helped many clients in and around Lewisville, including Grand Prairie, Farmers Branch and Argyle residents get the fresh financial starts they deserve through successful bankruptcies.
+Our law firm has helped many clients in and around Lewisville, including Fort Worth, Flower Mound, Arlington, Denton, and Dallas residents get the fresh financial starts they deserve through a successful bankruptcy.

 Get a Federal Court Order to Control Creditors and Settle Debt

 If you are struggling with financial worries, you probably feel like your creditors control you rather than the other way around.
 When you file bankruptcy, a federal judge notifies your creditors of the monthly debt payment amounts they must accept prior to getting the rest discharged (Chapter 13 bankruptcy) or that you have been legally excused from paying your debts by way of a federal discharge (Chapter 7 bankruptcy).
-Bankruptcy gives you back control over your finances.
+Filing bankruptcy with attorney David Shuster gives you back control over your finances.

 You Do Not Pay Taxes on Debt Discharged in Bankruptcy

 Why should you file bankruptcy instead of working out deals with your creditors?
 Did you know that if your creditor waives any debt you owe, you may have to pay taxes on that amount because the IRS treats discharged debt as income?